Jonnius00/realpython-page-tracker-docker/README.md

 ## Overview

 Page Tracker is a Flask web application that counts and displays the number of page views, storing the counter in a Redis database.
-This project implements the architecture and practices described in the Real Python tutorial [Docker in Continuous Integration](https://realpython.com/docker-continuous-integration/).
+This project implements the architecture and practices described in the Real Python tutorial [Build Robust Continuous Integration With Docker and Friends](https://realpython.com/docker-continuous-integration/).

 Key features: